CORNWALL #2–GOLOWAN FESTIVAL

 The last parade–Men and Maids– was led by a brilliant Celtic band and a strange and wonderful horse character on stilts, covered in black rags, dancing over the cobble stone streets and sporting a big horse skull that clacked in time to the music.
 This band led a Serpent Dance all over town and hundreds of people danced around and after them, snaking among each other laughing and loving the day.
 I danced too and downed some Cornish ale for ten hours–a whale of a day to remember!!

-3 thoughts on “CORNWALL #2–GOLOWAN FESTIVAL
+3 responses to “CORNWALL #2–GOLOWAN FESTIVAL”

-1. Evan Wagner says:
+1. Evan Wagner Avatar

 Hi mom – just caught up on all your posts here.
 Such beautifully elaborate descriptions, and it sounds like you’re really having fun!
 Happy that you continue to have such a thirst for new experience – it is truly inspiring.
 Love, Evan

-1. katrina says:
+1. katrina Avatar

 Glad you like them.
 New one up soon about Liverpool

-2. katrina says:
+2. katrina Avatar

 Aw gee thanks